- This event has passed.

 February 27-28, 2020 Conference

 The conference theme “Fracturing Democracy: The Erosion of Civil Society in a Shifting Communication Ecology” centers on issues that you all know too well: Democracies across the world are in crisis due, in part, to the rise of populism, spurred by the perceived lack of legitimacy of existing processes and institutions in the eyes of vast numbers of their citizens, not to mention the poor policy and administrative performance of democratic institutions more generally.
-We see a strong connection between the computational, public opinion, and ethnographic work we are doing at Wisconsin and your efforts to examine related questions for other perspectives.
-We hope to share knowledge and insights.
-We should note that this conference is the first of two Holtz Center funded conferences.
+This conference is the first of two Holtz Center funded conferences.
 Our 2021 conference will focus on civic repair and renewal.